 What happens if a student or teacher tests positive for COVID-19?

-If a student or teacher at the ELC tests positive for COVID-19, the families of that classroom and school bus, if applicable, will be notified (without naming the person), that classroom will be closed and students from that classroom will revert to 100% remote learning for 14 days.
+If a student or teacher tests positive for COVID-19, the individual must stay home and notify the school immediately.
+School administration will determine whether the individual was on the premises during the time frame that started two days prior to symptom onset (or testing positive).
+If so, the areas visited by that individual will be closed off immediately and disinfected.
+The bus company will also be notified, as well as families of other students in that individual’s classroom (without naming the individual).
 If two or more individuals within the ELC test positive for COVID-19, all families will be notified, the ELC will be closed for 14 days, and all students will revert to 100% remote learning for 14 days.
 Learn more in Section 2 of the plan.

 How will the BELC be cleaned and sanitized?

 The BELC will be disinfected on a daily basis, using the cleaning protocols recommended by the CDC and New York State Department of Health (NYSDOH) and cleaning products recommended by the CDC and Department of Environmental Conservation (DEC).
 Staff will complete a daily checklist confirming that these protocols have been completed.
 This checklist will include disinfecting of high-touch areas within the buildings.
 Learn more in Sections 2 & 3 of the full plan.